You Can Leave Your Hat On

-"You Can Leave Your Hat On" is a song written by Randy Newman and appearing on his 1972 album Sail Away.
+"You Can Leave Your Hat On" is a song written by American musician Randy Newman and appearing on his 1972 album Sail Away.

 Upon its single release, Record World called it "an extraordinarily reproduced and newly arranged version of this very funny song with a funky melody line and unique Newman vocalizing."

 According to a retrospective AllMusic review by Mark Deming, the song is a "potent mid-tempo rock tune" and a "witty and willfully perverse bit of erotic absurdity".
 Newman later admitted the song was "too low for me to sing it.
 I can't rock it too hard, which maybe I should have... or maybe not."

 Joe Cocker version

-Joe Cocker recorded "You Can Leave Your Hat On" for his 1986 album Cocker.
+British singer Joe Cocker recorded "You Can Leave Your Hat On" for his 1986 album Cocker.
 Released as a single, Cocker's version peaked at No. 35 on Billboard Hot Mainstream Rock Tracks, and it was featured in the 1986 Adrian Lyne film 9½ Weeks during Kim Basinger's striptease scene.